Explore the metropolitan city in the mountains and stay at some of the best hostels in Bogota while you do.

 What to Look For

-Today, your accommodation options in Bogota are better and safer than ever before.
+Bogota is arguably the lifeblood of Colombia.
+Visitors are continually coming and going from this huge hub city.
+Today, your accommodation options in Bogota are better and safer than ever.
 Here are some tips to keep in mind when deciding where to stay.

 Best Neighborhoods

 The area is generally safe, with a heavy police presence to give tourists peace of mind.
-However, the area is known for a high prevalence of street crime, specifically, theft.
+However, the area is known for a high prevalence of street crime, specifically theft.

+Alternatively, you can stay in the more upscale neighborhood of Chapinero in the northern part of town.
 If safety is your primary concern, base yourself there and spend the extra pesos to visit La Candelaria during the day.

 Cost of Hostels

-This could be because of its sheer size and competition hostels face — making things a little more budget-friendly for you.
+Bogota tends to have cheaper accommodation rates than the rest of Colombia.
+This could be because of its sheer size and the competition hostels face, making things a little more budget-friendly for you.

-South America is a different place entirely, but hostel rates in Colombia tend to be right on par with the rest of the continent.
+South America is a different place entirely, but hostel rates in Colombia tend to be comparable to those on the rest of the continent.
+Expect to see hostel prices in Bogota averaging between $8 and $11 per bed per night.

 See also: Cost of Travel in Colombia